privy-io/create-react-app/README.md

 # Privy Auth `create-react-app` Starter

-This is a template for integrating [Privy Auth](https://www.privy.io/) into a new [`create-react-app`](https://create-react-app.dev/) project.
+This is a minimal template for integrating [Privy Auth](https://www.privy.io/) into a new [`create-react-app`](https://create-react-app.dev/) project.

 ## Setup:

-1. Clone this repository locally.
+First, clone this repository locally.
 ```
 git clone https://github.com/privy-io/privy-create-react-app.git
 ```

-2. Run the command `npm i` to install the necessary dependencies.
+Next, run the command `npm i` to install the necessary dependencies.

-3. Setup your environment by running `cp .env.example .env`, and adding your Privy app ID to `.env`.
+Lastly, create your `.env` file by running `cp .env.example .env`.
+Then, add your Privy app ID to `.env`.

 ## Building locally:

 In your project directory, run `npm run start`.
-You can now visit http://localhost:3000 to see the site and login with Privy!
+You can now visit http://localhost:3000 to see your app and login with Privy!

 ## Check out: